Gregorius’ HR rallies Phillies, cuts Braves’ NL East lead

 Harper, serenaded with “M-V-P!
 M-V-P!” chants from the 20,548 in attendance, led off with a walk.
 After two outs, Andrew McCutchen hit a dribbler down the third-base line that stayed fair for an infield hit.

 Gregorius followed by sending on an 0-1, 80-mph slider from Chasen Shreve (3-2) over the wall in right.

+“Just tried to stay on the heater and react to everything else,” Gregorius said.

 It was the 13th homer of the season and second in two nights for Gregorius.

 Neris avoided blown save No. 35, but it wasn’t easy.
 He wriggled out of a bases-loaded jam in the eighth by getting Ke’Bryan Hayes to ground out.
 Neris fielded the grounder, pumped his fists, jogged to first base himself and stomped on the bag with both feet before celebrating.